Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/a/Amber/README.md

     EasyBuild cannot download these files automatically as a registration is required.

-## Amber 24 for cpeGNU 23.09 with GPU support
+## Amber 24 for cpeGNU 23.09 and later with GPU support

 -   This corresponds to the EasyConfig `Amber-24.0-cpeGNU-23.09-AmberTools-24.0-rocm.eb`.